Chairman's Corporate Governance Statement

 Remuneration Committee

-The Remuneration Committee has 2 members, Richard Cooper (Chair) and Kenny Jacobs.
+The Remuneration Committee has 2 members, Kenny Jacobs (Chair) and Richard Cooper.
 The members are all Independent Non-Executive Directors.
 Other members of the Board may attend the Committee's meetings at the request of the Committee Chairman.
 The Remuneration Committee is responsible for the review and recommendation of the scale and structure of remuneration of the Executive Directors, and such other members of the executive management as it is designated to consider, including any bonus arrangements or the award of share options with due regard to the interests of the Shareholders and the performance of the Company.
 The Remuneration Committee shall meet not less than twice a year.

 Other Committees